-Burlington Police investigating “active crime scene”, witnesses report hearing several gunshots
+One dead after officer-involved shooting early Wednesday morning in Burlington

+The Burlington Police Department and the Des Moines County Sheriff’s Office requested an independent criminal investigation be conducted by the Iowa Department of Public Safety’s (DPS) Division of Criminal Investigation (DCI).
+Per departmental policy, the BPD officers have been put on paid administrative leave pending the investigation.
+The names of the officers and deputy will not be released prior to their interview with DCI.

-BURLINGTON, Iowa (KWQC) - Burlington Police are on the scene of an active investigation Wednesday morning.
+ORIGINAL: Burlington Police are on the scene of an active investigation Wednesday morning.

 According to police, there is an “active crime scene” in the 900 block of Summer.
 Witnesses tell TV6 there was an altercation between a group of people.
 When police arrived, witnesses say there were several shots fired in the area.